tamrazcode/goProfile/README.md

 ## 📬 Support

-If you have questions or need help, feel free to open an issue on GitHub or join my [Discord](https://discord.gg/ktRjwkR7yp)
+If you have questions or need help, feel free to open an issue on GitHub or join my Discord (Later...)

 ---